quantum-fusion/gin-bookstore/README.md

 $ go run main.go
 ```

-How to build: Read the [article](https://medium.com/@monirz/golang-dependency-solution-with-go-module-and-docker-8967da6dd9f6):
+How to create a Dockerfile: Read the [article](https://medium.com/@monirz/golang-dependency-solution-with-go-module-and-docker-8967da6dd9f6):

+How to build:
 docker build .

 Test API: